ao0000/ao0000.github.io/content/blog/hello.md

 ---

 ## About me
-I'm an undergraduate CS.
-I'm learning Android app development with Kotlin.
+- I'm an undergraduate student in computer science.
+- I'm learning Android app development with Kotlin.